apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Astrobotic gets payloads working on ailing Peregrine lander**
+**Republican debate: Five takeaways as Haley and DeSantis face off**

-You can read more about it [here](https://spacenews.com/astrobotic-gets-payloads-working-on-ailing-peregrine-lander/).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-67942133).

 ## Requirements
 - Python 3.8